frapposelli/vagrant-vcloud/README.md

 Using this page as a reminder todo list to what needs to be done to integrate vCloud Director with vagrant, at a high level.

+### Overall things to consider ###

+*   Handle vCloud Director blocking tasks

+    This might surface at some point depending if this plugin is used in private cloud environment with an approval process. (sigh)

+*   Try multiple Catalog Items upload at the same time

+    This might surface when working in the same organization as another developer and check if our error handling is working fine.

+*   Check vCloud Username credentials (permissions for catalog for example)

+    If trying to use a public Catalog from another Organization that process *will* fail.

 ### Vagrant Actions ###

-*   Missing methods in vcloud-rest

-    Everything looks good for now.

-*   Box
+*   [x] Box

     We should provide a vCloud Director-ready OVF inside the box file, and give the ability to upload the box to a Catalog (if the user has catalog author permission) or leverage a pre-existing box already in a catalog.

-    *upload_ovf now available in vcloud-rest ~> 0.3.0*
+    [x] Create a new precise32 box for vCloud Director [x] Ability to use a vCloud Director Catalog Template/Catalog item [x] Ability to upload a local box into a vCloud Catalog Template/Catalog item

+    Url to fetch the current box:
+    [Precise32 box for vagrant-vcloud] (http://vstuff.org/precise32.box)

-*   Destroy
+*   [ ] Destroy

     This is a pretty simple action to implement in vCloud Director, as the vApp is the top level object that contains the whole configuration of the setup.